Dick Hoerner: Playoffs

-Later years
+Later life

 After retiring from football, Hoerner went into business in Southern California where he specialized in turning around struggling businesses, taking them "out of the red and into the black."
 Hoerner died in December 2010 at age 88 after suffering a stroke.
 He was survived by his wife, Kathy, daughters, Cecilia Hoerner, Leslie Hoerner, and Louise Hubbard, five grandchildren and four great-grandchildren.